josex10/dockerStartUp/README.md

-docker logs: See the last logs docker logs -f:  See the logs on live docker logs --tail 10 -f: See the last 10 lines of the logs on live
+docker logs: See the last logs docker logs -f:  See the logs on live docker logs --tail 10 -f: See the last 10 lines of the logs on live docker volumes: show all the volumes in docker docker volumne create volumeName: create a volumne
 Image: In Object programming the image is like a class.

 Container: In object programming the container is like an object.